Pineconium/ShillingLang/Start.md

 }
 ```
 ## 5. Imports
-You can import *Shilling Header Files* (`*.shh`) to use blueprints without heaving to redeclare them.
+You can import *Shilling Header Files* (`*.shh`) to use blueprints without having to redeclare them.
 A Shilling Header File's blueprint is known as an 'action', and can be used using `act`.

-Heres what an action would look like:
+Here is what an action would look like:
 ```
 act ActionName(args) {
     /*...*/
 }
 ```

-Heres a custom action that reverses a string using the `string` standard import (lets call this `MyImp.shh`):
+Here is a custom action that reverses a string using the `string` standard import (let's call this `MyImp.shh`):
 ```
 #~imp (string)